dgraph-io/dgraph/wiki/content/deploy/index.md

 ### Using Curl with Client authentication

 When TLS is enabled, `curl` requests to Dgraph will need some specific options to work.

-If the `--tls_client_auth` option is set to `REQUEST`or `VERIFYIFGIVEN` (default), use the option `--cacert`.
 For instance (for an export request):

 ```
-curl --cacert ./tls/ca.crt https://localhost:8080/admin/export
+curl --silent --cacert ./tls/ca.crt https://localhost:8080/admin/export
 ```

-If the `--tls_client_auth` option is set to  `REQUIREANY` or  `REQUIREANDVERIFY`, in addition to the `--cacert` option, also use the `--cert` and `--key` options.
+If you are using `curl` with [Client Authentication](#client-authentication-options) set to `REQUIREANY` or `REQUIREANDVERIFY`, you will need to provide the client certificate and private key.
 For instance (for an export request):

 ```
-curl --cacert ./tls/ca.crt --cert ./tls/node.crt --key ./tls/node.key https://localhost:8080/admin/export
+curl --silent --cacert ./tls/ca.crt --cert ./tls/client.dgraphuser.crt --key ./tls/client.dgraphuser.key https://localhost:8080/admin/export
 ```

 Refer to the `curl` documentation for further information on its TLS options.